-If a student is personally involved in or a witness to a crime in progress in our immediate building or surrounding parking areas, they are to call "911".
-Student should immediately report the crime to the CACC security officer, or the CASPN Nurse Administrator or the most senior employee at the Capital Area School of Practical Nursing or the Capital Area Career Center as soon as possible.
+If a student is personally involved in or a witness to a crime in progress in our immediate building or surrounding parking areas, they should call "911".
+The student should also report the crime to the CACC security officer, or the CASPN Nurse Administrator or the most senior employee at the Capital Area School of Practical Nursing or the Capital Area Career Center as soon as possible.